-Restatement of Prior Year Basic Financial Statements
+(B) Restatement of Prior Year Basic Financial Statements

-As discussed in Note 20, the 2019 basic financial statements has been restated to correct net position related to the balance due to the Puerto Rico Aqueduct and Sewer Authority.
+As discussed in Note 19, the 2021 basic financial statements has been restated to correct net position from prior year accrual and payable balances without supporting evidence, from a cash balance returned by the Puerto Rico Fiscal Agency and Financial Advisory Authority (FAFAA) on a previously GDB impaired account and to adjust valuation allowance on investment accounts.
 Our opinion is not modified with respect to these matters.